qtile/qtile/docs/manual/faq.rst

     for i in groups:
         keys.append(Key([mod], i.name, lazy.function(go_to_group(i.name))))

-To be able to move windows across these groups which switching groups, a similar function can be used:
+To be able to move windows across these groups while switching groups, a similar function can be used:

 .. code-block:: python

     def go_to_group_and_move_window(name: str):
         def _inner(qtile):
             if len(qtile.screens) == 1: